nsbno/spor/.changeset/green-beans-check.md

 ## Migrate to Chakra 3

 Spor is getting a major update with Chakra 3.
-Components has gotten these updates:

-Button: To be continued..
+Components:
+* Button - style